ctechfilmuniversity/lecture_ss23_academic_methodologies/assignments/schreiber/02/am_ss23_02_questions_schreiber.md

 ### Task 02.02 - The Storyline of Your Paper

-- What startegies can be used to use Artificial Intelligence to create and manage a instagram profile?
+- What strategies can be used to use Artificial Intelligence to create and manage a instagram profile?
 - What restrictions exist when using Artificial Intelligence to do the work of a content creator on instagram?
-- How is the success of an Instagram account affected when it is created and managed by an Artificial Intelligence in comparison to a human?
+- How is the success (engagment rate and substantial following) of an Instagram account affected when it is created and managed by an Artificial Intelligence in comparison to a human?

 Because it was obvious, I also asked ChatGPT: